Bodysbobb/HARplus/README.md

-# HARplus: Enhanced Processing of GEMPACK `.HAR` and `.SL4` Files
+# HARplus: R Package for Processing .HAR and .SL4 Files – Tools for GEMPACK and GTAP

 ## Overview

-HARplus provides an efficient way to handle `.HAR` and `.SL4` files, especially when working with multiple input files.
-It helps extract, structure, and transform data while maintaining flexibility and consistency across datasets.
+HARplus is an R package designed to process and analyze .HAR and .SL4 files, making it easier for GEMPACK users and GTAP model researchers to handle large economic datasets.
+It simplifies the management of multiple experiment results, enabling faster and more efficient comparisons without complexity.

+With HARplus, users can extract, restructure, and merge data seamlessly, ensuring compatibility across different tools.
+The processed data can be exported and used in R, Stata, Python, Julia, or any software that supports .txt, CSV, or Excel formats.

 ## Key Features